mulasik/wta/README.md

-# A tool for Linguistic Modeling of Written Text Production
+# Text History Extraction Tool (THEtool).
+A tool for Linguistic Modeling of Written Text Production

 An open-source application implemented in Python for parsing raw keystroke logging data from a writing session, processing it to retrieve all relevant text versions produced during this session, and eventually generating text and sentence histories based on the collected information.